thomasraujouan/thomasraujouan.github.io/_posts/2023-08-29-dressed-catenoids.md

 Joint work with N. Schmitt.

-Press number keys to make the hide or show the fundamental pieces.
+Press number keys hide or show the fundamental pieces.
 Press the "a" key to show all pieces.

 # 2 planar ends